AlexCharlton/glls/README.md

 ### Shaders
     [record] (shader TYPE SOURCE INPUTS OUTPUTS UNIFORMS PROGRAM)

 Used to represent shaders.
 Returned by `defshader` and `create-shader`.
-It should not be necessary to access the slots of this record.
+It should not typically be necessary to access the slots of this record.

     [macro] (defshader NAME GLLS-SHADER)